Gorbiel/Cheatos/README.md

 # Cheatos

+> Inspired by the need to stop forgetting one-liners for tools like `tar`, `ffmpeg`, or `git rebase`.

-**Cheatos** is your terminal post-it notes manager — a lightweight CLI tool for storing cheat sheets ("cheatos") that you access, edit, and tag right from your shell.
+**Cheatos** is a terminal post-it notes manager — lightweight CLI tool for storing cheat sheets called "cheatos", that you access, edit, and tag right from your shell.

 ---